tsy-son/UmixClick/README.md

 F3 datasets: [F3](https://pan.baidu.com/s/16lJZPj_sNCUKYYv5eLs-BA?pwd=b5yh)

 Pretrained weight：[weight](https://pan.baidu.com/s/1rntFPCclSi5OMst_1hFBtQ?pwd=ucv1), This weight needs to be added at the end of [umit.py]([UmixClick/isegm/model/modeling/umit.py at main · tsy-son/UmixClick](https://github.com/tsy-son/UmixClick/blob/main/isegm/model/modeling/umit.py)

-## License
-The code is released under the MIT License.
-It is a short, permissive software license.
-Basically, you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

-## Acknowledgement
-Our project is developed based on [RITM](https://github.com/saic-vul/ritm_interactive_segmentation).
-Thanks for the nice demo GUI